simphony/docs/docs/source/general_architecture.md

   ```
 </details>

-OSP-core can be used with EMMO (European Materials and Modelling Ontology) out of the box.
+OSP-core can be used with EMMO (Elementary Multiperspective Material Ontology) out of the box.
 See more [here](ontologies_included.md).

 ### Python classes